CSS-Electronics/canedge-grafana-backend/README.md

 #### Regarding DBC files
 You can load as many DBC files as you want without reducing performance, as long as your queries only use one at a time (as is e.g. the case when using the simple dashboard template).
 However, if your queries need to use multiple DBC files, you may consider 'combining' your DBC files for optimal performance.

-#### Regarding compression
+#### Regarding compression & encryption
 We recommend enabling the CANedge compression as the `MFC` files are 50%+ smaller and thus faster to load.

+You can also process encrypted log files (`MFE/MFM`) by adding your `passwords.json` file in the root of your data folder (see the CLI help for details).

 ----